 - 1 tablespoon apple cider vinegar

 - 1 tablespoon lime juice

-If using roasted garlic, peel garlic and mix with a splash of veggie broth and some salt.
+- If using roasted garlic, peel garlic and mix with a splash of oil or veggie broth and some salt.
 Wrap in tin foil, and/or parchment and roast at 400°F/200°C in a regular or toaster oven, about 20-25 minutes, until garlic is browning and looks caramelized.